 Human Care = Self-Care

 Supporting our own health and nervous systems through challenging times (even if we’re not directly impacted) is important for feeling resourced enough to help others.
-Here are some of the things we’re keeping in mind through this crisis:
+Here are some of the things we’re keeping in mind:

 - Allow time to feel — It’s tempting to become so busy and distracted that we avoid feeling the grief, anger, and sadness that come with a traumatic event.
 Getting good mental health support when you need it is as important as exercise and proper nutrition.
 If you don’t know where to start, ask a trusted friend or doctor for a referral.
 Your local hospice will likely also have referrals for trusted grief support.
 If therapy isn’t your thing, you could begin with the book The Smell of Rain on Dust: Grief and Praise by Martin Prechtel.